 The cost of a reverse mortgage varies from borrower to borrower.
 Major influencing factors include:

-how you’re borrowing it (e.g., a lump sum payment costs you more due to the compounding interest).
+how you’re borrowing it (e.g., a lump sum payment costs more to borrow than smaller regular monthly amounts, due to the compounding interest charges),

-the interest rate and fees you’ll be charged (for example, loan establishment fees, ongoing account keeping fees, valuation costs, etc).
+the interest rate and fees you’ll be charged (such as your loan establishment fees, ongoing account keeping fees, valuation costs, etc),

 how long you intend to hold your loan.